-It is usually possible to travel with a loved one ashes.
+Travelling with ashes: it is usually possible to travel with a loved one’s ashes.

 Some countries are easier than others.
 As Brian Parson expert on cremation from the Funeral Services Journal says: ‘it can be problematic, not so much the UK end, but countries like the Philippines treat the cremated remains the same as a body.
 Even in some European countries such as Italy and Poland it can be problematic, France and Germany can present issues too.‘

-If you choose to manage importing and exporting cremated ashes by yourself then following is what we consider to be the best approach:
+If you choose to carry ashes with you when travelling, then following is what we consider to be the best approach:

 You will need: